cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-fugu15max.md

 Fugu15 Max is currently a **beta**, as a result, you may run into more issues than you would otherwise expect.

-Additionally, as this jailbreak is fundamentally different from how most other jailbreaks have been in the past, you will run into **substantial** issues with tweak compatibility.
+Additionally, as this jailbreak is fundamentally different from how most other jailbreaks have been in the past, you will run into issues with tweak compatibility.

 :::